mockery/mockery/docs/getting_started/installation.rst

 ============

 Mockery can be installed using Composer or by cloning it from its GitHub repository.
-These three options are out orlined below.
+These two options are outlined below.

 Composer
 --------